-Corona Haikus is a form of constructive narrative resistance a new type of digital poetry (three photos and a short text to be shared on Facebook) was used to cocreate a poetic tapestry of our Corona lives.
+Corona Haikus is a form of constructive narrative resistance.
+A new type of digital poetry (three photos and a short text to be shared on Facebook) was used to co-create a poetic tapestry of our Corona lives.
 The group was public, but participants needed to agree to the Term and Conditions and rules of sharing.
-They could then share their visual poems and comment to other participants' posts.
-The community grew to over 1,000 members within the first ten weeks of the project, and generated more than 2,000 visual haikus, coming from people from all around the world.
+They could then share their visual poems and comment on other participants' posts.
+The community grew to over 1,000 members within the first ten weeks of the project and generated more than 2,000 visual haikus coming from people worldwide.

-When the first lockdown gradually started to be eased, participants were asked to say good-bye to the community in the form of a visual haiku and to choose the moment that felt right to stop document their lives publicly.
-A website, www.coronahaikus.com, was co-curated to archive a selection of the Corona Haikus created by the community, and to make them available to a larger public that might not be active on Facebook.
+When the first lockdown gradually started to be eased, participants were asked to say good-bye to the community in the form of a visual haiku and to choose the moment that felt right to stop documenting their lives publicly.
+A website entitled Corona Haikus.
+Visual Poetry in Times of Isolation (2020) was co-curated to archive a selection of the Corona Haikus created by the community and to make them available to a larger public that might not be active on Facebook.

-Figure 2: Screenshot of www.coronahaikus.com's homepage
+Figure 2: Screenshot of Corona Haikus' website homepage

-1. Reflexive agency in Corona Haikus
+6.1.
+Reflexive agency in Corona Haikus

-At a first glance, it would be easy to say that the participants' agency was just to create and share a visual haiku.
-This would simplify the interaction design to what is often called user generated content.
-But I would like to take a more nuanced approach and question what forms of "doings" are necessary in order to create a Corona visual haiku.
-After all, the posted Corona Haiku is only the final result of a series of actions undertaken by the maker, each of which creates a series of affective and emotional openings for the participants which, I believe, are the place where individual transformation is really possible.
+At first glance, it would be easy to say that the participants' agency was just to create and share a visual haiku.
+This would simplify the interaction design to what is often called user-generated content.
+Nevertheless, I would like to take a more nuanced approach and guestion what forms of "doings" are necessary in order to create a Corona visual haiku.
+After all, the posted Corona Haiku is only the final result of a series of actions undertaken by the maker, each of which creates a series of affective and emotional openings for the participants, which, I believe, are the place where individual transformation is really possible.
 One would therefore need to analyse how many assemblages of mini-acts, each of which necessitate a different form of agency, are made possible for the participant.
+This is possibly true for the analysis of any form of user generated content, but the specifics of haiku making, and its